Is Switzerland by train worthwhile?

 As a budget alternative, try Hotel Nira Alpina in Silvaplana.
-This four-star superior design hotel is located a bit outside of St. Moritz beside the Corvatsch cable car station.
+This four-star superior design hotel is located outside St. Moritz beside the Corvatsch cable car station.
 It features a top-floor restaurant and a spa - everything you could ask for after a day on the rails.

 St. Moritz and the Engadin valley

 Start your day in the Engadin by trying a typical Swiss breakfast dish.
-Either your hotel or a local café will surely serve Bircher muesli, a healthy oats porridge.
+Your hotel or a local café will surely serve Bircher muesli, a healthy oats porridge.

 Alternatively, you could simply take a stroll along the lakeside promenade.
 While marveling at the majestic peaks, try to imagine that every winter, the lake is frozen over.
 This is when the famous White Turf horse races take place on the frozen lake.

-St. Moritz is home to a number of museums and art galleries that showcase the history and culture of the region.
+St. Moritz is home to several museums and art galleries that showcase the history and culture of the region.
 One must-visit option is the Segantini Museum, a great destination for art lovers and history enthusiasts.